Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 heart disease, high blood pressure, high cholesterol or triglycerides (a type of fat in the blood);

-if you are using other drugs that weaken your immune system such as cancer medicine or steroids.
+if you use other medications that can weaken your immune system.

 FDA pregnancy category C. It is not known whether Prograf will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.